Dani García (footballer, born 1974)

 Daniel 'Dani' García Lara (born 22 December 1974) is a Spanish former professional footballer who played as a striker.

-During his professional career he played for five teams in his country, also having short spells in Greece and Turkey.
-Having represented both Real Madrid and Barcelona, he amassed La Liga totals of 208 matches and 40 goals over 12 seasons.
+During his career, he played for five teams in his country while also having short spells in Greece and Turkey.
+Having represented both Real Madrid and Barcelona, he achieved La Liga figures of 208 matches and 39 goals over 12 seasons.

 Club career

 Born in Cerdanyola del Vallès, Barcelona, Catalonia, García was a graduate of Real Madrid's youth system.
-He received his first-team debut on 5 February 1994, in a 2–0 home win over Deportivo de La Coruña; he played another match in the 1994–95 campaign, while still registered with the reserves.
+He made his first-team debut on 5 February 1994, in a 2–0 home win over Deportivo de La Coruña; he played another match in the 1994–95 campaign while still registered with the reserves.

-García then spent two years on loan at Real Zaragoza, featuring prominently but without scoring much after which he returned to the Santiago Bernabéu Stadium.
-After a season with only eight appearances he was sold to fellow La Liga club RCD Mallorca, being the Balearic Islands team's top scorer in 1998–99 as they achieved a first-ever qualification to the UEFA Champions League; he also helped them reach the 1999 UEFA Cup Winners' Cup final, where he scored to tie the game at 1–1 in an eventual 2–1 loss to S.S.
-Lazio.
+García then spent two years on loan at Real Zaragoza, featuring prominently to earn him a return to the Santiago Bernabéu Stadium.
+Following a season with only eight appearances, and with the player later commenting that "I did not even have a chance to fail at Real Madrid", he was sold to fellow La Liga club RCD Mallorca, being the Balearic Islands team's top scorer in 1998–99 as they achieved a first-ever qualification for the UEFA Champions League; he also helped them to reach the final of the UEFA Cup Winners' Cup, where he scored to tie an eventual 2–1 loss to SS Lazio in Birmingham.

 Subsequently, García signed for FC Barcelona.
-In his first year he managed to score 11 La Liga goals (third-best in the squad) without being an undisputed starter, but subsequent loss of form and injuries limited him to nine league games between 2001 and 2003; on 18 April 2000 he scored a crucial goal at the Camp Nou, to help to the Champions League semi-finals: trailing 4–3 on aggregate to Chelsea, he found the net with seven minutes left to send the tie to extra time, where his side scored a further two to progress.
+In his first year, he managed to score 11 La Liga goals (third-best in the squad) without being an undisputed starter, but subsequent loss of form and injuries limited him to nine league games between 2001 and 2003.
+On 18 April 2000, he scored a crucial goal at the Camp Nou to help to the Champions League semi-finals: trailing 4–3 on aggregate to Chelsea, he found the net with seven minutes left to send the tie to extra time, where his side netted a further two to progress.

-After spending the first months of the 2003–04 season unregistered and training on his own, García returned to Zaragoza in January 2004, helping the Aragonese escape the relegation zone and win the 2004 edition of the Copa del Rey, netting against former club Real Madrid in an extra time victory in Barcelona.
+García spent the first months of the 2003–04 season unregistered and training on his own, returning to Zaragoza in January 2004 and helping the Aragonese to escape relegation and win the 2004 edition of the Copa del Rey, scoring against former employers Real Madrid in an extra-time victory in Barcelona.
 During his second stint at La Romareda, he played with David Villa.

-After one season with RCD Espanyol, García switched to Greece's Olympiacos F.C. where he teamed up with former Barça teammate Rivaldo and then Turkish side Denizlispor.
-In July 2007 he returned to Madrid to settle with his family, and played for a few months with amateurs CF Rayo Majadahonda of Tercera División; he retired from football after a handful of games, then rejoined Real Madrid after joining its indoor soccer team.
+After one season with RCD Espanyol, agreeing to terminate his two-year contract in July 2005 due to problems with some teammates, García switched to Greece's Olympiacos F.C. where he teamed up with former Barça teammate Rivaldo, and then to Turkish club Denizlispor.
+In July 2007, he returned to Madrid to settle with his family, and had a short spell with amateurs CF Rayo Majadahonda of Tercera División. he retired shortly after, then went back to Real Madrid in the indoor soccer variety.